derlin/goodreads-metadata-fetcher/README.md

 we recommend you pass the author (if known) since it is used for matching, but to disable author in search by passing `includeAuthorInSearch = false` as argument.

+### Retry on server fault

+GoodReads tends to be a bit unstable, and may raise HTTP 5XX once in a while.
+To avoid your code crashing on such cases, The `Retry` class is here to help.
+Simply instantiate a `Retry` with the `RetryConfiguration` you need, and wrap your calls to GoodReads into a `retrier.run { }` block.

+See the samples below for examples.

 @sample samples.findBookInteractively
 @sample samples.findBookAutomatically
+@sample samples.lookupWithRetry